Phone-GWP-group

 How packaging can help your business cope with increased sales volumes

-Are you one of 40% of retail businesses that see more than half of their sales occurring during the final three months of the year?
+Are you one of the 40% of retail companies that see more than half of their sales occurring during the final three months of the year?
 Or an eCommerce business that sees packing times increase significantly during the festive period?

 You are not alone.